dva81/dva81.github.io/_posts/2024-07-19-advanced-pipeline-AzureDevOps.md

 ![Build](https://github.com/user-attachments/assets/5dd9d6ee-4239-458a-a15f-5a0e658ed683)

 ## Get the Solution
 The goal is to export the solution from the Power Platform environment and store the configuration in GITHUB under a new branch.
 This way all the components are available in source control and can be handled in code as well.
-This makes batch updates and check easier.
+This makes batch updates and checks easier, creating a new version ready to be released via the pack and drop pipeline.

 ![Get the Solution](https://github.com/user-attachments/assets/1ca58311-b0c7-4854-a3b3-99b42f81540f)